alexbbrownIntel/g3plot/README.md

 Written by Alex B Brown at Intel Corp, 2012-2013

-Core idea: Pick a dataset, then describe how that data is mapped into a graph, using the handy-dangy ggplot2 like format.
+Core idea: Pick a dataset, then describe how that data is mapped into a graph, using the handy-dandy ggplot2 like format.

 Includes interactive features such as click and drag.